LukeSmithxyz/based.cooking/README.md

 If you would like to add additional directional images, they should be numbered with two digits like: `pix/chicken-parmesan-01.webp`, etc.

-## About the site

-The front page, for now, will just be a list of recipes automatically generated from the content of `src`.
-As more articles are added, the site will be reorganized, categorized or will implement server-side scripting or searches.
-This is not necessary yet though.

-I don't really want images of recipes on the mainpage yet.
-I'll think about how best to do it to minimize bandwidth if possible.

 ## License